expo/expo/docs/pages/eas-update/debug-updates.md

 ### Inspecting the latest update locally

-When we publish an update with EAS Update, it creates a **/dist** folder in the root of your project locally, which includes the assets that were uploaded as a part of the update.
+When we publish an update with EAS Update, it creates a **/dist** folder in the root of our project locally, which includes the assets that were uploaded as a part of the update.

 <ImageSpotlight alt="Dist directory" src="/static/images/eas-update/dist.png" />